 Are you looking for a simple and healthy recipe that you can make in minutes?
 Wait until you try this quick and easy tortellini soup recipe.

-And this quick and easy tortellini soup has lots of flavor.
-Plus, you can make it with or without the diced tomatoes. ‘
+And this quick and easy tortellini soup has lots of flavors.

 If you’ve been following me for a while, you know that I am a huge fan of quick and easy meals that are healthy and pack a lot of flavor.